SAP/luigi/docs/general-settings.md

 * `extendedContext` - extended settings about the current node.
 * `nodeId` - an ID which is set on the web component object in your config, or, if not defined, a generated `id` from Luigi.
 * `isSpecialMf` - allows you to specify whether the web component is rendered in a modal, splitView or drawer. `false` by default.

-## Third-party cookies support check

-You can check whether the user's browser supports third-party cookies by defining a **thirdPartyCookieCheck** object which expects a function called **thirdPartyCookieErrorHandling** and an optional **thirdPartyCookiesScriptLocation** parameter.
-When **thirdPartyCookiesScriptLocation** is set, the Luigi Core application checks third-party cookie support only once and not on every micro frontend call.
-If it is *not* set, the Luigi Core application checks third-party cookie support whenever a micro frontend is loaded.

-To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/main/core/third-party-cookies) catalog.
-Deploy this file on a domain different from your main application's and set **thirdPartyCookieScriptLocation** to the `init.html` file.
-During initialization, Luigi detects cookies support and produces an alert if cookies are disabled in the user's browser.

-### Parameters

-#### thirdPartyCookieCheck
-- **type**: object
-- **description**: object defined in the general settings part of the Luigi configuration file, containing the **thirdPartyCookieErrorHandling** function and an optional **thirdPartyCookiesScriptLocation** parameter.

-#### thirdPartyCookieErrorHandling
-- **type**: function
-- **description**: a function where you could call an alert like `Luigi.ux().showAlert({})`.

-#### thirdPartyCookieScriptLocation**
-- **type**: string
-- **description**: the URL to the page containing third-party cookies support check.

 <!-- document the schema-->